coo1y/painaidee-ai/README.md

 optionally calls live **web search** when the knowledge base cannot cover real-time facts.
 Answers are in English, with source citations.

+**Try the live demo:** [https://painaidee-ai.streamlit.app/](https://painaidee-ai.streamlit.app/)
+(Enter your own OpenAI API key in the sidebar — keys stay in your browser session only.)

 This README is written for reviewers who did **not** take the course.
 It explains the problem, the data, the application flow, how to run everything, and where each **evaluation criterion** is satisfied.
 See